Next.js

 App Router

-Setting up AuthUIProvider
+AuthUIProvider

-, wrapping your layout.
+The first step is to set up the <AuthUIProvider /> client component with your authClient, wrapping your layout.
 This is required to provide the context & hooks to your authentication components across your application.

 "use client"